 Another thing to keep in mind is that Robusta and Arabica coffee do not contain the same amount of caffeine, so the actual caffeine level of your roast will depend on the type of coffee you’re drinking.
 Typically, Robusta contains twice the caffeine that’s in Arabica.

 |Around 51mg per 1 ounce

 This is a comparison done per an average cup of coffee, although the actual caffeine level will also vary depending on the type of coffee, the way it’s measured, and the brewing technique.

 The amount of caffeine in blonde roast is typically a bit higher than in dark roast, simply because most people measure coffee beans by volume.
 When it comes to flavor, blonde roasts are milder, but when you drink beverages with fine grounds, such as espresso, the caffeine content will generally be higher than in dark roast beverages.

 How Much Caffeine is in Dark Roast?

-Typically, the strong flavor of dark roasts makes people believe that it contains more caffeine than a blonde roast.
+Typically, the strong flavor of dark roasts makes people believe that it contain more caffeine than a blonde roast.
 However, everything goes back to the actual measuring and brewing technique and the type of coffee beans used to make the coffee.
 By weight, dark roast typically has more caffeine than blonde roast.